 David Chalk is an All American in 1971 and 1972.

-Lou Bagwell is an Academic All American, All American, and recieves a NCAA Post-Graduate Scholarship Award.
+Lou Bagwell is an Academic All American, All American, and receives a NCAA Post Graduate Scholarship Award.

-SWC champion Texas beat Pan American in the District playoff.
+SWC champion Texas beats Pan American in the District playoff.

 10 players sign professional contracts.